Data Aesthetics

 Charts for Accessibility

-In 2018, Workday was in the process of replacing their charting library, based on d3, with a new charting library built for larger data sets.
-The design system needed to be updated to address a variety of concerns, with the most critical being the accessibility of fill patterns used to represent color.
+In 2018, Workday began replacing its charting library based on D3 with a new library designed for larger data sets.
+The team updated the design system to address various concerns, with the most critical focus being the accessibility of fill patterns used to represent color.

-I started the engagement by researching the current fill patterns used in the d3 based visualizations.
-The existing patterns were not coordinated with the current design system, and many of them were difficult to decipher at a small scale.
-I needed to design a new set of patterns that would solve these areas.
+I began the engagement by researching the current fill patterns used in the d3-based visualizations.
+I found that the existing patterns did not align with the current design system and were often difficult to interpret at a small scale.
+Therefore, I needed to create a new set of patterns to address these issues.

-I took a clean slate approach to design the fill patterns.
-I started by selecting basic elements to explore the density in space.
-As I began to explore less dense to higher dense options, the foreground and background revealed new shapes to work with.
-For example, crossed lines revealed diamonds in the negative space.
+I adopted a clean slate approach to design the fill patterns.
+I began by selecting basic elements to examine the density in space.
+As I explored options from less dense to denser patterns, the foreground and background unveiled new shapes to work with.
+For instance, crossed lines formed diamonds in the negative space.

-The chart system had to support a wide variety of chart sizes.
-The biggest challenge was finding fill patterns that worked in small spaces.
-I worked closely with the developer, iterating through multiple prototypes, to select patterns that worked well in small spaces.
+The chart system needed to support a wide variety of chart sizes.
+The biggest challenge involved finding fill patterns that suited small spaces.
+I collaborated closely with the developer, iterating through multiple prototypes to select patterns that fit well in those confined areas.

 legend identification

-The existing implementation used 16px circles as identifiers in the legend.
-To improve fill pattern legibility, I proposed a rectangle shape that would allow for fill patterns to be recognizable at a small scale.
+The existing implementation used circles as identifiers in the legend.
+To enhance the legibility of fill patterns, I proposed using rectangle shapes that would make the fill patterns recognizable at a small scale.

 Working with chart colors